JohnHeikens/CrossPP/README.txt

 facts about sfml:
 rendertextures don't have their own contexts, they use the current context and bind to that

+openCV doesn't support live streams or writing to a byte stream!

 setactive() must also be called when you don't use openGL but use multithreading

 it's better to have all openGL rendering in one thread! multiple rendering threads using OpenGL won't give any speedup, if they even work!